fejx/Wishify/README.md

+> **NOTE**: This project depends on an API from Spotify that does not work anymore.
+The repository is kept for archival purposes only.
+---

 # Wishify
 Wishify is a Spotify-Powered playlist where users can vote for the next song to play and add their own ones.